NEONScience/NEON-Data-Skills/tutorials/R/soils/megapit-data/megapit-profiles/megapit-profiles.md

     depths(S) <- siteLabel ~ horizonTopDepth + horizonBottomDepth

+We then move the site-level attributes to the @site 'slot' of `S`, our AQP object.
+ This makes our `S` object easy to subset to look at a particular site.
+(Thanks to Dylan Beaudette of the USDA-NRCS for the helpful tips on how to best use this package!)

+     site(S) <- ~ siteID + nrcsDescriptionID

 # Plot Simple Soil Profiles

 Using the plotting functions in the `aqp` package,